Deniz451/DesktopPet/README.md

 <br>

 ### Download and use:
-#### After downloading the programm you will be able to run it by clicking on it's icon in the system tray on windows.
+#### After downloading the program you will be able to run it by clicking on it's icon in the system tray on windows

 <br>